ShyeChern/my-learning/README.md

-# My Learning
+# My Learning (Abandoned)

 I record some of my learning in the development journey inside here.
-View at https://learning.shyechern.com/.

 ## Project Information